FabianWe/etherpadlite-golang/README.md

  - BaseParams: A map that contains the parameters that are sent in every request.
 The API key gets added in `NewEtherpadLite`.
  - BaseURL: The URL pointing to the API of your pad, i.e. http://pad.domain/api.
 Defaults to http://localhost:9001/api in `NewEtherpadLite`.
  - Client: The [http.Client](https://golang.org/pkg/net/http/#Client) used to send the GET requests.
+ - RaiseEtherpadErrors: If set to true all errors from the etherpad API (return code != `EverythingOk`) will be returned as a Go error of type `EtherpadError` instead of being 'hidden' in the response.

 All functions take as first argument a [context.Context](https://golang.org/pkg/context/#Context).
 If you pass `ctx != nil` the methods will get cancelled when `ctx` gets cancelled (i.e. return no Response and an error != nil).
 If you don't want to use a context at all simply set it to `nil` all the time.
 This is however not the optimal way of ignoring the context, according to the documentation you should always use a non-nil context, so better set it to [context.Background](https://golang.org/pkg/context/#Background) or [context.TODO](https://golang.org/pkg/context/#TODO).